GraceOyiza/Book_transaction/README.md

 This is the capstone project of the Microverse Ruby on Rails curriculum.
 It is built with the MVP approach. .This project has the following features:

-- Users can crate an account with a username and login
+- Users can create an account with a username and login

 - Users can create a group for books